MiraCostaCS/CS138-L14-Tribe-GUI/README.md

 Project Description

 ## Tips/Notes
-Heads up that the .gitignore file here is for Java specifically!
-Edit as necessary for your language.
-Same with devcontainer and setting JSON files, they are customized for GitHub Codespaces use
+Heads up that the .gitignore file here is for Python specifically!
+Make sure to review in case you need to update python image version or add/remove extensions
 ## Part 1: Title
 Guidance for this part